sarenji/pokebattle-sim/README.md

-server/          Battle logic, move logic, Pokemon logic, etc. test/            Automated tests for server and client. views/           All views that are rendered server-side go here. app.coffee       The main entry point of battletower.
+server/          Battle logic, move logic, Pokemon logic, etc. test/            Automated tests for server and client. views/           All views that are rendered server-side go here. app.coffee       The main entry point of pokebattle-sim.
                  The API and socket.io listeners are hosted here.
 This will probably change.
 ```